amynic/deep-learning-fashion/README.md

 ## Microsoft Custom Vision and Azure Notebooks for Image Classification

-1. Download and unzip the 'dataset.zip' file from GitHub.
+1. Download and unzip the 'dataset.zip' file from GitHub *(should take around 10 secs)*.
     * Select the dataset folder and choose the download button
     ![download data](./images/download.JPG "download data")
     * Or download the whole repository from the Readme page